How solar panels turn sunlight into reliable power and long-term savings for your home.

 | Utility Meter & Grid | Tracks how much power you send to and take from the grid. | Lower electric bills and possible credits when you export power. | 15 to 20 years |

-Before diving into the actual electricity generation process, it helps to understand the physical hardware sitting on your roof.
-When homeowners ask, “What are solar panels made of?” they are usually surprised to learn about the highly durable, multilayered construction required to protect the sensitive internal technology.
-A standard solar module is essentially a technological sandwich designed to withstand decades of harsh weather while capturing maximum light.
+When homeowners ask about panel construction, they are usually surprised to learn about the highly durable, multilayered materials required to protect the sensitive internal technology.
+A standard module is essentially a robust technological sandwich designed to withstand decades of harsh weather.

 - Silicon solar cells: The beating heart of the panel.
 These specially treated semiconductor wafers are the active components responsible for capturing sunlight and converting it into raw power.